xemul/cylang/README.md

 * Arythmetics.

-Tokens: + - / * and % .
+Tokens: `+ - / * %`.
 Evaluate two more tokens.

 If the next tokens are numbers they are added, substracted, etc. Otherwise some magic comes up.

-+ on two strings concatenates those and results in a new string
+ \+ on two strings concatenates those and results in a new string

-+ on two lists splices them and results in a new list
+ \+ on two lists splices them and results in a new list

-- on a list and a number removes the n-th element from the list
+ \- on a list and a number removes the n-th element from the list

-- on a map and a string removes the respective key from the map
+ \- on a map and a string removes the respective key from the map

 * Boolean opts

-Tokens: & | ^ ~ .
+Tokens: `& | ^ ~`.
 All but ~ need two more boolean tokens, ~ needs one.
 Do what they are expected to, but note, that for & and | both tokens ARE evaluated before doing the operation, it's not like && and || in C.